MichaelStiefler/sas_il2_superschool_old/Storebror/UP3 Patch Pack/readme.txt

 - MDS/RRR: other players will only see one rocket being rearmed although you have (and see) all: Fixed
 - MDS/RRR: other players will not see any bomb/droptank/torpedo rearming at all: Fixed
 - MDS/RRR: other players will see an empty loadout when loadout options are changed: Fixed
+- Missing Catapults and arrestor wires on german carriers "Graf Zeppelin" and "Peter Strasser" fixed

 Additionally implemented Debugging Switches:
 You can adjust log.lst debugging by setting the following values in the conf.ini [Mods] section: